 That’s why no one should touch my ship.

 “Team, listen.”
 Knight stole their attention again.
-“HuGo Command has allotted you two hours to complete this mission.
+“HuGo Command has allotted you four hours to complete this mission.
 Upon success, a Cleanup Team will be sent in to recover the lab.”

-“And if we exceed two hours?”
+“And if we exceed four hours?”
 Cameron asked, once again wanting an official answer.

 “If we do not hear back from you within the allotted time, or you do not complete your mission before then, HuGo Command will send in a fleet to obliterate the moon from orbit.
 They will not chance the organism, its virus, or its mutations getting off the moon’s surface.”